 Break a sweat

 Wait!
 Don’t be put off by this one!
 Heading to the gym or doing a workout at home is a straightforward way to give yourself a boost and treat your body as well as your mind.
 Exercise releases endorphins which are good for you, leading you to feel a sense of accomplishment, increased confidence and reduced stress!
+Prepare the night before with overnight oats and head out first thing in the morning for some exercise before you change your mind!

 You don’t have to have an expensive gym membership, or workout until you’re a sweaty mess either.
 A little bit of yoga in the living room, or even heading to the local pool and doing a couple of lengths is ideal.
 So go on, get moving!